harness/developer-hub/docs/internal-developer-portal/plugins/list-of-plugins/pagerduty.md

 ---
 title: Pagerduty
-description: PagerDuty plugin offers a simple way to identify any active incidents for an entity and the escalation policy.
+description: The PagerDuty plugin offers a simple way to identify any active incidents for an entity and the escalation policy.
 ---

 | Plugin details |                                                                                |